 Whereas corgis do not need a lot of physical exercise, they need much more mental stimulation than other breeds.
 This dog will get bored very quickly, causing them to partake in destructive behaviors.
 It’s a great idea to find interactive toys for your corgi to keep them stimulated, even when you aren’t around.

-Something you need to do early on with your corgi is train them extensively.
+Something you need to do early on with your corgi is to train them extensively.
 Corgis can be hard-headed, and training them often requires a lot of patience.
 It’s important to approach training with consistency and positive reinforcement.

 After you get the hang of training your corgi, they will start responding to new tricks and directions pretty quickly.
 Just make sure to use positive reinforcement, not negative reinforcement.